shabduz/shabduz/README.md

 - 👋 Hi, I’m Shahad
-- 👀 I’m interested in Data Science & Machine learning & Deep learning & Big data aspects
+- I’m interested in Data Science & Machine learning & Deep learning & Big data aspects
-- 🌱 I’m currently learning some of ML algorithm
+- I’m currently learning some of ML algorithm
-- I'm familiar with big data tools like: Hadoop, Spark, HBase, and Casandra
+- I'm familiar with some of big data tools like: Hadoop, Spark, HBase, and Casandra
+- still learning ... <3